Federation of Motor Sports Clubs of India

 FMSCI was the Indian ASN in FIA from 1979 to 1999 but lost the status for eight years to Motorsports Association of India (MAI) which was formed by founding member Nazir Hoosein, who engineered the split.
+During this period the FSCI has also violated the National sports policies as communicated by the Sports Authority of India by electing the same president for more than the stipulated terms/years.
 On 6 April 2000, FIA dismissed FMSCI as the Indian ASN and transferred the ASN status to newly founded MAI.
 FMSCI was given back the ASN status in April 2008 but MAI briefly won an appeal to retain its power.
 Finally, FMSCI regained the power in April 2009 to conduct and oversee motor sports activities in the country.
 However, MAI remained an ordinary member in the FIA till April 2013 when its membership was scrapped on the recommendation of WMSC.

 Founding members

 In 1971, the Madras Motor Sports Club, Bangalore Motor Sports Club (currently renamed as the Karnataka Motor Sports Club), the Calcutta Motor Sports Club, the Coimbatore Auto Sports Club and the Indian Automotive Racing Club came together to form the National Federation and became the founding members.

 FMSCI is registered as a private limited non-profit company under Section 25 of the Companies Act 1956 in 1973.
 It is recognized by the Ministry of Youth Affairs and Sports of the Government of India as the only National Sports Federation (NSF) for governing motor sports in the country.